 Goodwill arose during 2006 and 2013 when the Group acquired Texaco Service Stations in Lewis Yard and Eight Mile Rock, and Boulevard Services Limited in Freeport, Grand Bahama, respectively.
-The recoverable amount of this cash-generating unit is determined based on value-in-use calculations which uses cash flow projections based on financial budgets approved by the Directors covering a five-year period, and discount rates of 11% per annum (2016: 11%).
+The recoverable amount of this cash-generating unit is determined based on value-in-use calculations which uses cash flow projections based on financial budgets approved by the Directors covering a five-year period, and discount rates of 11% per annum (2017: 11%).

 Cash flow projections during the budgeted period are based on consistent gross margins throughout the budgeted period.
-The cash flows were projected over the 5 year discrete period based on a growth rate of 1% (2016: 1%) per annum.
-The annual growth rate is estimated by management based on the annual GDP growth rate.
+The cash flows were projected over the 5-year discrete period based on a growth rate of 2% (2017: 1%) per annum.
+The annual growth rate is estimated by management based on the annual GDP growth rate adjusted for any entity specific considerations.
 The Directors assessed the key assumption and concluded that reasonable changes in the key assumptions described would not cause the aggregate carrying value to exceed the aggregate recoverable amount resulting in an impairment of the goodwill.